sharma7n/animechicago-cyoa-content/README.md

 1. Set the following environment variables: `DJANGO_SECRET_KEY`, `DJANGO_DB_NAME`, `DJANGO_DB_USERID`, `DJANGO_DB_PASSWORD`, `DJANGO_SUPERUSER_USERNAME`, `DJANGO_SUPERUSER_PASSWORD`.
 1. Run `bash app-bootstrap-dev.sh`.

+### Set up email API credentials

+You will need to set the environment variables `MAILERLITE_API_KEY`, `MAILGUN_API_KEY`, and `MAILGUN_DOMAIN` manually.
+Contact one of the AnimeChicago staff for these values.
+The development server will still run without these, but none of the email functionality (including the /mail route) will work correctly.

 ### Launch the Development Server

 `pipenv run python manage.py runserver`